-HEALTH AND SAFETY OF THE PRODUCT
+QUALITY, SAFETY AND DURABILITY OF THE PRODUCT

 The company has always had the health aspect of the product at heart and even surpasses legal standards, both for its employees and its users.
 For more than twenty years, the company has decided to completely exclude the use of formaldehyde in its processes.
+Furthermore, product durability over time has a twofold nature: not only is it in the interest of the user to have a long-lasting product, which does not decrease in value over time, but it also distinguishes and differentiates the company.